Development of Final Fantasy XV: Development

-Due to the growing scale of the project, talks about changing Versus XIII into the next numbered entry in the series were appearing as early as 2007.
+Due to its growing scale, talks about changing Versus XIII into the next numbered Final Fantasy were happening as early as 2007.
 When Type-0, originally titled Final Fantasy Agito XIII, was renamed, and the PlayStation 4 and Xbox One were presented to Square Enix in 2011, it was decided to shift the game onto those consoles.
-For a time, a PlayStation 3 version continued development, but after a title change announcement could not be made in 2012, the shortening lifespan of the console caused concern for the company and team.
-After some trial and error, the PlayStation 3 was abandoned as lead platform in favor of a DirectX 11-based development structure allowing easy porting to next-generation systems.
-Another presumed reason for the shift was due to the game's protracted development and escalating budget.
-The game was rebranded as Final Fantasy XV and began development in this form in July 2012.
-A proposal to turn Final Fantasy XV into a musical after Nomura watched the 2012 film adaptation of Les Misérables was vetoed by the higher-ups at Square Enix.
+For a time, a PlayStation 3 version continued development, but after a title change announcement could not be made in 2012, the shortening lifespan of the console caused concern.
+After some trial and error, the PlayStation 3 was abandoned as lead platform in favor of a DirectX 11-based structure allowing easy porting to next-generation systems.
+Another presumed reason for the shift was the game's protracted development and escalating budget.
+Versus XIII was rebranded as Final Fantasy XV, resuming development in this form in July 2012.
+A proposal to turn the game into a musical after Nomura watched the 2012 film adaptation of Les Misérables was vetoed by the higher-ups at Square Enix.

 At the beginning of development for Final Fantasy XV, the new team reviewed the content of Versus XIII and decided what could be sensibly carried over to the new project.
 While many design elements were retained, some needed to be changed or removed.
-Tabata's new position as co-director and eventually as director was related to this change.
+Tabata's new position as co-director and eventually sole director was related to this change.
 The separate engine, gameplay, graphics and design sections of the team were merged into one unit to help with development.
-Nomura remained as co-director alongside Tabata so the project could remain as true to the original vision as possible, after which he was reassigned to other projects within the company including Kingdom Hearts III, while Tabata took up full directorial duties to bring the project to completion.
-Due to the state of the project during 2012, Square Enix's then-CEO Yoichi Wada was considering cancelling outright so the team could start from scratch under Tabata's direction.
-Most of Tabata's team were reluctant to merge with Nomura's team due to the negative reputation of Versus XIII within the company, with Tabata taking six months to bring them all round to the idea.
-Tabata officially became director in December 2013.
+Nomura remained as co-director alongside Tabata so the project could remain as true to the original vision as possible, after which he was reassigned to other company projects including Kingdom Hearts III.
+Due to the state of Versus XIII during 2012, Square Enix's then-CEO Yoichi Wada was considering cancelling outright so the team could start from scratch under Tabata's direction.
+Most of Tabata's team were reluctant to merge with Nomura's team due to the negative reputation Versus XIII had within the company, with Tabata taking six months to bring them all round to the idea.
+Tabata officially became sole director in December 2013.